the-whiteboard/the-whiteboard.github.io/_posts/2016-02-19-five-languages-michaelt.markdown

 done a lambda in Python or a closure in Javascript...
 Going to a Lisp language takes a commitment of thought and rethinking how to think about processing.
-Thats because it is so easy to say "yea, I could use a ${functional concept}, but I don't need to.
+Thats because it is so easy to say "yea, I could use a ${functional concept}, but I don't need to."
 Lisps don't let you do otherwise - and you can't even *write* the code to look like one's "native" language.